AritroSaha10/ICS3U0-coursework/assignments/python-assignment-1/README.md

 # Python Assignment 1

 ## Task
-You will be creating a program focused on a sport/activity/hobby that begins with the first letter of your last name (my last name is ‘Kowalczewski’ so I can do a program about ‘Kite Flying’).
+You will be creating a program focused on a sport/activity/hobby that begins with the first letter of your last name (my last name is ‘Doe’ so I can do a program about ‘Disc Golf’).

 Your program should:
 - Allow the user to interact (`input()`)